open/close all folders

 - "New Mexican Thunderbird stream.
 An awesome spaghetti western remix of T. Hawk's theme from Super Street Fighter II.
 Especially epic is the tribal chanting towards the end.

 Remixes from platformers

-"Malevolent Mansion" is a kickass drums-and-bass remix of "Mad Monster Mansion" from Banjo-Kazooie.
+- "Malevolent Mansion" is a kickass drum n' bass remix of "Mad Monster Mansion" from Banjo-Kazooie.
 Crunchy guitar riffs mixed with bombastic synthesizer and percussion work, and by the time the nostalgia-inducing xylophone kicks in, you'll be grinning from ear to ear.
 Even Grant Kirkhope, the guy who composed the soundtrack for the original game called it "bloody marvelous!" (stream/download)

 This is excellent, epic synth work, chock full of synth bass, synth pads, and more hot synth lead action than you can shake a stick at.
 And yet, even with some magnificent solo sequencing arrangement, what takes the mix up a notch is the addition of the dulcimer, which might seem out of place in a largely electronic setting, but which Mattias blends in perfectly against gated percussive and synth fx.

 - Likewise, the mix by Gman of "Dance" from Breath of Fire II called "You Must Dance" (stream/download) turns the song into a crazy type of trance with some great synth in it.
 Definitely a song you could dance to.